 Spring Crafts for Preschoolers: Flowers Craft

 Another cute choice of the spring crafts for the preschoolers to give some never-wilting flowers.
 Oh how we wish all flowers were the same.
 I could keep my house looking pretty forever.
+I have tons of different ideas for easy flower crafts for kids of all ages!

 •Cut a vase shape out of extra fabric,spring craft ideas wallpaper, or specialty paper.